 I was wondering how I could load all models of a type where a specific conditions is met.

 Lets take the following example setup.
-I have 2 eloquent models, House
+I have 2 eloquent models, House and Rental.
+A House has a hasMany relationship to the Rental.

 public function rentals()